CadenMG/CadenMG.github.io/_articles/matrix-multiply-rust.md

 }
 ```
 This finished in 12 seconds on my machine - for a whopping 15x increase against the same Python implementation!
-#### Why the speedup?
-Python's versatile interpreter comes with a heavy performance cost.
-For each Python statement, the interpreter has to read, interpret, perform, and update the runtime state.
-Where as in Rust land, code is compiled directly to the machines native language, and the CPU can directly execute it without any need for a runtime.

 ### Modifying Loop Order
 Now for something maybe not so obvious.
 Let's consider the following loop order change: